Legal Counsel, WildBrain

 Interview by Jenn Goldasic (RSJ '17)

-Nikki Singh, RSJ '12, is the Manager—Business & Rights at CBC.
+Nikki Singh, RSJ '12, is a Legal Counsel at WildBrain.
+When this interview was conducted, she was the Manager—Business & Rights at CBC.

 Why did you choose to apply to the Ryerson Journalism program?